 This world is full of compounds, botanicals, and alternative methods of resolving various health issues.
 My advice is if something you try doesn’t work, keep try other options until you obtain satisfactory results.
 Be relentless and NEVER give up!

 Most of all, try your best to be patient during this time of healing.
-Exercise the other parts of your body you’re able to train without major limitations.
-Sure, you may be limited.
-But, at least you’ll be able to appease your desire to engage in some productive form of exercise.
+Exercise the other parts of your body you’re able to without major limitations.
+Even with these limits, you can appease your desire to engage in some productive form of exercise.

 Remember, exercise increases blood flow.
 And improved blood flow means faster healing!
 Not to mention, exercising helps increase endorphins and dopamine levels, which will do wonders for your state of mental health and help you enjoy life!